 Linking web pages to help topics

-To use the context-sensitive help examples you must enable scripting and allow popups in your browser.
+To use the context-sensitive help examples you must enable scripting and allow pop-up windows in your web browser.

 Imagine that this is a page on your web-based application.
-It's got lots of really nice features.
-Generally, you've put useful prompts on the page, but sometimes you need to provide much information.
-With context-sensitive help the users click a link to obtain a help topic that is directly related to the web page.
+You have put useful prompts on the page, but sometimes you need to supply much information.
+With context-sensitive help, the users click a link to view a help topic that is related to the web page.

-Your application is browser-based and it is probably designed for cross-platform use.
+Your application is browser-based and it is for cross-platform use.
 Therefore, you need cross-platform help.
-Here we provide two cross-platform help samples: WebHelp and FlashHelp.
-They were created using Macromedia's (now Adobe, www.adobe.com) RoboHelp authoring tool.
+Here we supply a WebHelp sample.
+The WebHelp was created using RoboHelp from Adobe, www.adobe.com).

 Demonstration

-This is a normal web link to the WebHelp file (opens in a new window).
-It is not context-sensitive.
+This is a link to the WebHelp file (opens in a new window).
+The link is not context-sensitive.

 Context-sensitive WebHelp.
 This is a link to Basic topic 1 and here is a link to Advanced topic 1 in the WebHelp demonstration help.

-For the context-sensitive help, only one browser window should open, no matter which links you click.
+For the context-sensitive help, only one web browser window opens, no matter which links you click.

-Macromedia provides a JavaScript file called RoboHelp_CSH.js which must be referenced (or included) in each calling page.
-This defines a function RH_ShowHelp which has the following syntax:
+Adobe supplies a JavaScript file called RoboHelp_CSH.js that must be referenced (or included) in each calling page.
+RoboHelp_CSH.js defines a function RH_ShowHelp that has the following syntax:

 RH_ShowHelp(hParent, a_pszHelpFile, uCommand, dwData)